Doct2O/orangepi-zero3-mainline-linux-wifi/README.md

 But between my laziness and existing workarounds for them (or them not breaking anything), I am not going to resolve them, at least for now, most likely ever.
 Good enough is good for me.

-- From time to time, when board is booted in SMP mode, the jibberish output can be observed on serial output:
+- From time to time, when board is booted in SMP mode, the jibberish output can be observed on serial console:
 ```
  mmcblk0: p1
 printk: console [ttyS0] disabled